FUNDAEC,

 This program emerged in 2021 as the local peoples and institutions gradually returned to in-person activities post-Covid and identified the need for food sovereignty as critical to strengthening the local economy and community life.
 As the program's strategy evolved, a related objective was added to address the deterioration of the environment on which the livelihood of the communities depends.

-Leveraging 100 Tutors from FUNDAEC's Preparation for Social Action (PSA) program and the youth involved in its Supporting Community Leaders program, this initiative aims to train and mobilize students, parents, and public school teachers in agroforestry (agriculture in small farms with trees) to achieve three inter-related goals:
+Leveraging tutors and youth from FUNDAEC's Preparation for Social Action (PSA) program, this initiative aims to train and mobilize students, parents, and public school teachers in agroforestry (agriculture in small farms with trees) to achieve three inter-related goals:

 How we help